GeomScale/dingo/doc/documentation.md

 # Why to analyze metabolic networks?

 Systems biology is an approach in biological and biomedical research aiming at deciphering theunderlying mechanisms and understand the full picture of the phenomena under study.
-By dictatingall the biological levels of organization of living entities, the study of metabolism is the Holy Grail for biologists.
+By dictating all the biological levels of organization of living entities, the study of metabolism is the Holy Grail for biologists.
 Metabolic network reconstruction has allowed for an in-depth insight into the molecularmechanisms by providing models that correlate the genome with molecular physiology.
 The analysis of such  reconstructions  allow  the  identification  of  key  features  of  metabolism,  fundamental  for a great range of fields;  from the study of ecosystems resilience to this of complex diseases (e.g.,neuro-degenerative diseases) and advanced precision medicine.

 dingo is a python package for metabolic networks sampling and analysis.
 To perform high dimensional sampling, dingo relies on the C++ package [volesti](https://github.com/GeomScale/volume_approximation), which provides several Markov Chain Monte Carlo (MCMC) algorithms for sampling high dimensional convex polytopes. dingo is part of [GeomScale](https://geomscale.github.io/) project.

-# Metabolic netwrks and dingo package
+# Metabolic networks and dingo package

 Systems Biology expands in all the different levels of living entities, from the molecular, to the organismal and ecological level.
 The notion that